R3Conclave/conclave-core-sdk/docs/docs/mail.md

 message headers.
 You can use message headers to implement non-data-processing tasks like usage tracking and prioritization at the host's end.
 The Mail headers contain the following fields:

 1. The _topic_.
-This is a string you can use to distinguish between different streams of Mail items from the same client.
+This is a string you can use to distinguish between different streams of Mail messages from the same client.
 It resembles an email's subject line.
 Topics are scoped per sender and are not global.
-Clients can send multiple streams of related Mail items using a different topic for each stream.
-To avoid replay attacks, you should never reuse a topic for an unrelated Mail item.
+Clients can send multiple streams of related Mail messages using a different topic for each stream.
+To avoid replay attacks, you should never reuse a topic for an unrelated Mail message.
 Using a random UUID in a topic is good practice to prevent reuse.

 2. The _sequence number_.
-Every Mail item with a specific topic has a sequence number that starts from zero and increments by one with each Mail item.
+Every Mail message with a specific topic has a sequence number that starts from zero and increments by one with each Mail message.
 The enclave rejects messages if the sequence number is not in order.
-This ensures that the enclave receives a stream of related Mail items in the correct order.
+This ensures that the enclave receives a stream of related Mail messages in the correct order.

 3. The _envelope_.
 This field can hold any plain-text byte array.
 You can use it to hold app-specific data that should be authenticated but unencrypted.